Australia travel guide

 Australia is the only country that is a whole continent.
 World famous for its natural wonders and wide open spaces - beaches, deserts and the Outback.
 Australia is even so one of the world's most urbanised countries and well known for the cosmopolitan attractions of its major cities, such as Sydney, Melbourne, Brisbane, Perth, Adelaide, Hobart and the capital Canberra.

 Australia is also a major tourist destination and is one of the world's wealthiest countries.
-The country is renowned for its vast, untouched landscape and unique culture.
+The country is renowned for its vast, untouched landscape and unique culture and this Australia travel guide will help you make the most of your travel to Oz.
 Most visitors to Australia also visit New Zealand while on vacation.

 The Sunshine Coast is the destination to head for if you want sun, sand, and sea.
 This stretch of Queensland coastline is great for surfers and sun worshippers.
 It includes Caloundra, Noosa, Maroochydore and Mooloolaba.
 This is also your base for the Great Barrier Reef.